 The clinician can briefly document their decision-making process in the patient’s medical record.
 Some clinicians may want to have the patient sign an “Against Medical Advice” form if the patient opts for a care plan that has a potentially adverse outcome.
 Including a patient as an authority on their treatment plan can be a challenge for clinicians.
 As always, treatment decisions should be made using shared decision-making and should manage risk to “do no harm.”

 Case Example—Medical Harm Reduction

 A 54-year old female complaining of a 1-day history of brief episodes of “passing out” presents with high blood pressure of 200/130.
 On exam she was alert and oriented with no other cardiovascular or neurological abnormalities.
 The patient’s psychiatric exam revealed mild hypomania with a linear thought process and intact judgement.
-The provider recommended emergency transport via 9-1-1 but the patient was concerned about leaving her dogs and motorhome unattended.
+The clinician recommended emergency transport via 9-1-1 but the patient was concerned about leaving her dogs and motorhome unattended.
 After a long discussion and negotiation, the patient ultimately refused to go to the hospital, but a compromise was reached.
 The patient agreed to take blood pressure pills and come back to the drop-in center clinic the following day.
-The provider prescribed a medication that did not need laboratory testing and documented the recommendations and denial of emergency care transport in the patient’s record.
+The clinician prescribed a medication that did not need laboratory testing and documented the recommendations and denial of emergency care transport in the patient’s record.